GSA/digitalgov.gov/content/posts/2014-09-08-finding-participants-for-user-experience-studies.md

   - user experience
 ---

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/09/600-x-450-Different-People-Palto-iStock-Thinkstock-492963023.jpg" alt="One figure in a long line of stick figures is highlighted in gold." %}
+{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/09/600-x-450-Different-People-Palto-iStock-Thinkstock-492963023.jpg" alt="One figure in a long line of stick figures is highlighted in gold." %}

 How do you find participants for your usability studies?